1984

 to offer."[41]

-The second leg of the tour went from November 15 until
+The second leg of the tour took place from 15 November to

 some TV shows.
 While the metal-like sound had been produced with a